Eutrophication: Reversal and remediation

-Reducing nutrient inputs is a key precondition for restoration, but there are two caveats: Firstly it can take a long time, particularly because of the storage of nutrients in sediments.
+Reducing nutrient inputs is a crucial precondition for restoration.
+Still, there are two caveats: Firstly, it can take a long time, mainly because of the storage of nutrients in sediments.
 Secondly, restoration may need more than a simple reversal of inputs since there are sometimes several stable but very different ecological states.
 Recovery of eutrophicated lakes is slow, often requiring several decades.